joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

 We can evaluate this numerically for e.g. $N=30$ and we get $0.31471089\ldots$, which closely matches simulation.

-However, it is not easy to get a formula general $N$ because the integral defining $J$ depends strongly on the values of $f_1$ and $s_1$.
+However, it is not easy to get a formula for general $N$ because the integral $J$ depends strongly on the values of $f_1$ and $s_1$.
 Depending on how they're set it could be very likely, a tossup, or very unlikely for a given Racer $j$ to lose to Racer $1$.
 Without definite values, we can't evaluate the integral or systematically approximate it.

 The crucial insight is that we actually don't have to...